MobyGamer/total-dos-launcher/CODE_OF_CONDUCT.md

 # TDL Code of Conduct

+1. Individual characteristics, including but not limited to, body, sex, sexual preference, race, language, religion, nationality, or political preferences are irrelevant in the scope of the project and will not be taken into account concerning your value or that of your contribution to the project.
+Discuss or debate the idea, not the person.

 1. The project creator, lead developers, core team, constitute the managing members of the project and have final say in every decision of the project, technical or otherwise, including overruling previous decisions.